-Of the 7,789 single-bias hate crime incidents committed in 2009, 48.8 percent were racially motivated.
-Almost 19 percent of the incidents were motivated by religious bias, and 17.8 percent resulted from bias against sexual orientation.
+- Of the 7,789 hate crime incidents committed in 2009, 48.8 percent were racially motivated, almost 19 percent were religiously motivated, and 17.8 percent resulted from bias against sexual orientation.

 The Psychological Effects

 Hate crimes are intended to intimidate both the victim and members of the victim’s community— sometimes even to intimidate members of other communities that are frequently victimized by hate crimes.
 Victims of hate crimes suffer from more psychological distress than victims of comparable violent crimes.
 The public acts of hatred and violence make the victim’s communities fearful, angry, and suspicious of other groups and the authorities that are charged with protecting them.
 Horrifying events, like the Nazi movement in Germany, dehumanize their victims, making them feel as if they are lesser than their perpetrators.
 Some hate crimes even shift the way the public views a specific group.
 In recent years, some anti-immigration groups, claiming to caution people about the impact of illegal immigration, have demonized immigrants as “invaders” who infect our communities with disease and corruption.

 Hate crimes have a major impact on society as a whole.
 These awful incidents isolate the targeted groups, which fragments our society.
 Specific groups are polarized, which only increases the impact that the hate crimes have on society.
 Hate crimes are intended to threaten an entire community of people, which makes the individuals within the community feel more closely bonded to the other members, and more distrustful and sequestered from the rest of society.